 Adapt your binoculars with a tripod for stable viewing

 A binocular tripod is a three-legged support that attaches to the base of the optic with a universal thread attachment.
-It stabilizes the image you see looking in a pair of binoculars.
+It stabilizes the image you see looking in binoculars.
 Controls on the tripod make it easy to raise or lower the optic especially if you’re using heavy high powered binoculars with large objective lenses.
 If you are getting a tripod check out the models that have a built-in detachable stick which is more verstile.
 Pricewise a tripod can cost between $25 and $100.

 Along with a tripod you’ll find binocular accessory tripod mounts and tripod adapters of different sizes and shapes that secure the optic onto a tripod.
 These mounts give you steady hands-free viewing and fit many different devices.
 These adapters are most useful with high magnification optics that amplify movement therefore you get a motion-free viewing experience.
 These range from $15 to $25.

 A monopod, also called a unipod, is a one-legged support for binoculars and spotting scopes that looks like a walking stick.
 It’s basically a collapsible sectional pole with a universal thread attachment at the handle end.
 The height is adjustable so it comes in handy whether you’re sitting or standing.
 We use ours to steady binoculars and a spotting scope especially on uneven ground surfaces.
 A monopod usually costs about $40.